vaalemax/authserver/README.md

   public clients alike.
 - **Per-realm RSA key isolation**: compromising or rotating one realm's signing key has no effect on any other realm.
+- **Disabled users lose access within the same request, not the next login** — a custom `AuthenticationManagerResolver` rejects bearer tokens for disabled users on the authorization decision endpoint, and a dedicated filter does the same for the OIDC UserInfo endpoint, closing the gap that plain JWT statelessness would otherwise leave open for the life of the token.
+- **Scope-gated claims and grants**: a client that doesn't ask for `roles` doesn't get role information in its tokens; one that doesn't ask for `offline_access` doesn't get a refresh token.
+Both required replacing Spring Authorization Server's default token generation, not just flipping a config flag.
 - **Admin operations require a real OAuth2 access token**, scoped and short-lived (15 minutes), not a static credential checked with `equals()`.
-- **Discovery documents don't leak tenant existence**: requesting the metadata for a realm that doesn't exist returns 404, not a fully-formed (if useless) discovery document.
+- **Discovery documents don't leak tenant existence**: requesting the metadata for a realm that doesn't exist, or one that's been disabled, returns 404, not a fully-formed (if useless) discovery document.
 - **Authorization decisions are computed live**, not cached in a token claim that could drift out of date the moment a permission assignment changes.